Soviet cruiser Admiral Isachenkov: Electronic warfare

 Admiral Isachenkov was equipped with the MR-600 Voskhod (NATO reporting name 'Top Sail') early-warning radar, supported by a MR-310A Angara-A (NATO reporting name 'Head Net C') search radar, and two Volga (NATO reporting names 'Don Kay' and 'Don-2') navigational radars.
 The MR-310A was an advanced system that could track up to 15 targets at a range of up to 40 km.
 The improved MG-332T Titan-2T hull-mounted sonar was fitted in a bulbous radome for anti-submarine warfare.
 For fire-control purposes the vessel had Grom-M for the surface-to-air missiles, MR-103 Bars for the AK-725 and MR-123 Vympel for the AK-630.
-Admiral Isachenkov was also fitted with a MG-26 communications outfit and a MG-35 Shtil passive sonar.
+Admiral Isachenkov was also fitted with an MG-26 communications outfit and an MG-35 Shtil passive sonar.

 The ship's electronic warfare equipment included the MRP-15-16 Zaliv and two sets each of the MRP-11-12 and MRP-13-14 direction-finding systems, as well as the MRP-150 Gurzuf A and MRP-152 Gurzuf B radar-jamming devices.